-- improvement, the focus on early help, and strong multi-agency working. - As at the end of February 2022, 93.3% of Hampshire schools were judged to be 'good' or 'outstanding' by Ofsted. - Just over 98% of parents were offered a reception year place for their child in one of their three preferred choice schools from September 2021, and just over 93% were allocated a place at their first choice of school, consistent with the performance in previous years. - The Household Support Fund, funded by DWP grant, was organised through the 'connect4communities' programme, and led by the County Council in collaboration with community partners.
-This provided direct support to vulnerable households across Hampshire with the costs of food and fuel, through food and utility vouchers, grants to schools and early years settings, exceptional housing cost support and the development of a network of community pantries across the county.
-A further £7.1m has been provided for the County Council to allocate between April-September 2022, and this will be done though a range of initiatives. - Performance against the national indicator N14.1s (percentage of children's social care first assessment timeliness within 45 days) was consistently strong and above both national and southeast averages. - The first 'Independence Hub' opened in Alton in December 2021, offering post-16 education tailored specifically for young people with special education needs and disabilities (SEND).
+- improvement, the focus on early help, and strong multi-agency working. - As at the end of February 2022, 93.3% of Hampshire schools were judged to be 'good' or 'outstanding' by Ofsted. - Just over 98% of parents were offered a reception year place for their child in one of their three preferred choice schools from September 2021, and just over 93% were allocated a place at their first choice of school, consistent with the performance in previous years. - Food vouchers were provided during the school holidays to the children of vulnerable families affected by the pandemic.
+The COVID-19 Local Support Grant Scheme was organised through the 'Connect4communities' programme, which is led by Hampshire County Council, in collaboration with community partners.
+This scheme has now been further extended through 2022, to ensure that children in Hampshire eligible for free school meals, and other children deemed vulnerable by the Council, will have access to free healthy meals and enriching activities during the year's Easter, Summer and Christmas school holidays. - Performance against the national indicator N14.1s (percentage of children's social care first assessment timeliness within 45 days) was consistently strong and above both national and south east averages. - The first 'Independence Hub' opened in Alton in December 2021, offering post-16 education tailored specifically for young people with special education needs and disabilities (SEND).
 Three more Independence Hubs are planned to open over the coming two years, with an expectation that additional sites will also be identified. - The Call to Care campaign took place, showcasing the careers available in social in Hampshire, as part of a strategic approach to addressing recruitment challenges in the sector. - The release of CIPFA Public Library Stats for 2020/21 showed Hampshire Libraries to have the highest number of both physical and digital book issues and the highest number of visits of any county authority.
 A further 3.4 million physical books were issued in Hampshire libraries in 2021/22 whilst the number of eBooks issued in the same year (1.8 million) was more than double the number issued before the COVID-19 pandemic (869,081) in 2019/20.